-They slid over us like the stars the night, white ghosts stalking the cosmos.
+50 Word Stories: They They slid over us like the stars the night, white ghosts stalking the cosmos.
 Albinos, as like us as not, They confronted us in nightmares and found us wanting.
 Nameless, They took our everything in intangible truths and left us with nothing.
 They, we called them, those reflections of us.

+“Unimaginable,” they said.
+“It could never happen.”
 But it did.
 The world stopped spinning.
 Just like that, we woke to fallen trees and beds cast aside, humans flung here there and everywhere, animals, too; clouds hung in limbo like marshmallows waiting to roast, the sun stationary and forlorn.
 Those who’d survived the emergency stop, like […]

 Bite deep: splintered infractions of night.